It’s one of the most-travelled routes in the country, linking the Swedish capital with the west coast’s biggest city.

 Taking the bus

-If your primary objective is to get to Gothenburg as cheaply as possible (and you’d rather avoid cycling or hitchhiking) then taking the bus is a very good choice.
-It’s not the fastest method but prices are low, especially considering how long the journey is.
+If your primary objective is to get to Gothenburg as cheaply as possible (and you’d rather avoid hitchhiking) then taking the bus is an option.

 Journey time: 6–7 hours